Kroger Zero Hunger | Zero Waste Foundation Investing $2.5 million in Funding to Help Mitigate Food Waste

 “The Zero Hunger | Zero Waste Foundation works with organizations, innovators and changemakers across the nation to address a fundamental absurdity in our food system: 35 percent of food produced in the U.S. is thrown away, yet 50 million Americans struggle with hunger every day, including an estimated 17 million children,” says Sunny Reelhorn Parr, executive director of The Kroger Co.
 Zero Hunger | Zero Waste Foundation, in a recent press release.

-Village Capital and the Foundation will review applications and select 10 finalists to receive US$100,000 in seed capital.
+Village Capital and the Foundation will review applications and select 10 finalists to receive US$100,000 upfront as seed capital, with an additional US$100,000 available to each startup based on their achievement of identified milestones.

 According to the Zero Hunger | Zero Waste Foundation application, after receiving the awards, the startups will participate in at least 30 hours of virtual technical and business mentorship.
 The companies will also gain access to the Foundation and Village Capital’s network of partners, investors, stakeholders and mentors.